anuragsatpathy/anuragsatpathy.github.io/_pages/research.md

 ## Long-Term Vision

 My long-term goal is to build intelligent CPS that make reliable, adaptive, and socially responsible decisions in real time.
 I aim to develop an independent research program that combines rigorous algorithmic foundations with deployable systems for transportation, healthcare logistics, emergency response, and public infrastructure.

+## Research Projects

+Representative project directions are summarized on the <a href="/code/">Research Projects</a> page.